-Businesses must always consider first whether it is reasonably practicable to eliminate risks.
+Businesses must always consider first whether they can reasonably eliminate risks.
 If not, they must take reasonably practicable steps to minimise risks under health and safety laws.
 But what might this mean for your business?

 Reasonably practicable means what is reasonably able to be done in the circumstances.